eduardosilva/entity-framework-guide/README.md

 ...

-// See the same action using ChangeTracker class public class AudityChangeTracker : ChangeTracker<Auditable>
+// See the same action using ChangeTracker class
+// for more details see the source code public class AudityChangeTracker : ChangeTracker<Auditable>
 {
     public override void Added(Auditable entity)